samvaughan/hector-input-catalogues/docs/walkthrough.md

 - The `RegionInformation` folder contains a single file called `all_regions.csv`.
 This gives the details of each Region in the Hector Survey (its centre, width, height, etc).

 ## Pipeline Steps

+The pipeline undertakes the following steps:

+- `make_redshift_catalogue_from_2dF_obs`: the rule takes our 2dF observations, combined them together and makes a redshift catalogue for use later.
+The script is `workflow/scripts/make_redshift_catalogue_from_observations.py`.
+- `make_badclass_probabilities`: this rule calculates the probability that each of the galaxies in the cluster catalogue is "bad", for some reason (i.e. close to a star, the galaxy is actually an imaging artefact, etc).
+The script is `workflow/scripts/prepare_badclass_votes_table.py`.
+- `prepare_WAVES_catalogue`: this rule takes some initial steps (such as turning flux columns into magnitudes) and makes a modified WAVES North and WAVES South catalogue.
+The script is `workflow/scripts/prepare_WAVES_catalogues.py`.
+- `prepare_cluster_catalogue`: this rule performs similar initial preparatory steps for the cluster catalogue.
+The script is `workflow/scripts/prepare_cluster_catalogue.py`.
+- `run_target_selection`: this rule takes our large master catalogues and applies the Hector selection function to them.
+We also remove galaxies which small half-light radii, as well as sub-sampling our catalogues to be either "flat in mass" (for the WAVES catalogues) or randomly sub-sampling the cluster red sequence (for the cluster catalogues) to come up with our master target-selected catalogues.
+The script is `workflow/scripts/run_target_selection.py`.
+- `add_previously_observed_galaxies_back_to_master_catalogue`: this rule adds back in galaxies which were observed in 2023/2023 which then ended up being removed when I updated the catalogues and re-ran the random sampling.
+The script is `workflow/scripts/add_observed_galaxies_to_master_catalogues.py`.
+- `separate_into_subregions`: this rule takes our master catalogues and separates them into the individual sub-regions (e.g. WAVES N --> G12, G15, etc).
+The script is `workflow/scripts/separate_catalogues_into_regions.py`.
+- `make_star_catalogues`: this rule downloads star catalogues (standard stars and guide stars) for each region in the Hector survey.
+The script is `workflow/scripts/select_stars.py`.

+There are also equivalent scripts which do the same thing for the cluster catalogue but including low-redshift foreground galaxies in the catalogues too.